Jarvin-M/airflow_schiphol_flights/README.md

 * Realtime streaming pipelines - since airflow is schedule based, it is not appropriate for continous realtime events
 * Limited knowledge of Python

-## Next Steps
-1. Collaborate with the Snowflake - use in Snowflake in Airflow
-2. Comparison with different - Kafka, Luigi, AWS Step Functions, Azure Data Factory, Databricks Workflows
-3. Enrich the pipeline with more various operators

-## Outcomes
-1. Repository with Airflow usage example
-2. Presentation in MLECC - feedback to iterate on the package
-2. MLECC Learn & Share - wider audience - AI&D + cloud engineering
-3. Wiki
-3. Blog *

 ## Resources